 ■ Smoking cessation products: gum or liquid nicotine cartridges containing nicotine are poisonous to dogs.

 ■ Alcohol: contained in hand sanitizers or other products like hand wipes, alcohol can cause a drop in blood sugar and nervous system depression in your dog.

 ■ Ibuprofen, painkillers, prescription medications: these, and other “human” medications can cause digestive distress or organ failure, including liver and kidney damage, in pets.

 ■ Asthma inhalers: dogs can chew on inhalers and ingest multiple doses of medication when the canister is compromised.
 Inhalers contain albuterol or fluticasone, which in large doses can cause heart arrhythmia and other symptoms.
 Inhaling or ingesting a large amount can be life-threatening to your dog--seek veterinary treatment ASAP!

-■ Mosquito repellent with DEET
+■ Bug sprays: mosquito repellent with DEET is toxic to pets.

 The amount ingested and the size of your pet will have an impact on whether your dog experiences a life-threatening condition or whether they just become sick.
 Signs of toxicity often involve neurological symptoms such as lethargy, weakness, loss of coordination, tremors, seizures, collapse, and coma.

 If your dog ingests an object that may be toxic, contact your veterinarian or the pet poison hotline immediately for directions.
 Prompt medical treatment when your dog has been exposed to a toxic substance is critical to successful treatment and recovery, so an immediate trip to the veterinarian is usually advised if you know something toxic has been ingested.
 Remember: an ounce of prevention is worth a pound of cure!
 Keep your personal items out of your pup’s reach!